OfficialOakinlua/LearnPython/README.md

 Review all the python knowledge from scratch towards understanding web development via Django and Machine Learning via Sckit-Learn

-Using Python Mega Course: Build 10 Real World Applications Though, the above is my reference material, I would also be consulting different materials for this simple journey to ML and Web development
+Using Python Mega Course: Build 10 Real World Applications on Udemy.
+Though, the above is my reference material, I would also be consulting different materials for this simple journey to ML and Web development